Timomam/db_project/README.md

-# db_project
+# riskiseuranta
-Database for a school project
+School project
+A small app for workplace safety monitoring